-All incoming students, except those admitted with a Master's degree including a thesis, must take 4 credit hours total of PSYC 7000, divided across their first two semesters.
+Note.
+All incoming students, except those admitted with a Master's degree including a thesis, must register for PSYC 7000 in their first two semesters.
 The purpose is be to prepare the student for thesis research.

-Students must enroll in three credit hours of PSYC 7300 after enrolling in PSYC 7000 and before or during the semester they defend their Master's thesis.
+Students must also enroll in a minimum of three credit hours of PSYC 7300 after enrolling in PSYC 7000 and before or during the semester they defend their Master's thesis.